OpenVoiceOS/ovos-backend-manager/README.md

 a simple UI for [ovos-personal-backend](https://github.com/OpenVoiceOS/ovos-personal-backend), utility to manage all your devices

-If you are running ovos-core without a backend you can also run this on device and use the UI to view metrics, tag wake words and handle OAuth flow

 ![](./screenshots/demo.gif)

+WARNING: personal-backend 0.2.0 introduced breaking changes

+if you are running personal-backend <= 0.1.5 use [backend-0.1.5 branch](https://github.com/OpenVoiceOS/ovos-backend-manager/tree/backend-0.1.5)

 ## Install